 Yet, just having the right size backpack doesn’t guarantee you can carry it on the plane.
 The pack will also have to meet weight requirements.

 Aim for about 20 to 25 pounds.
 For many of us, that’s all we can comfortably carry anyhow.
 You’ll have to travel light to fit everything in a travel backpack.
 Airlines can be demanding, so be prepared to pay even if you’ve taken the same pack on the same airlines before.
 As they say, it’s better to be safe than sorry.

 Top Loading or Front Loading?

-It also has no zippers in the main compartment, so you can overstuff it without worrying about breaking a zipper.
+The main compartment has no zippers, so you can overstuff it without worrying about breaking a zipper.
 Top-loading packs also tend to be slimmer and fit better.
 Because top-loading backpacks were originally designed for serious backpacking, they tend to have more advanced support.

 The disadvantage of a top-loading backpack is that you’ll have to take everything out to access your stuff unless you are very specific about how you pack.
 They also have straps that can get caught in airport conveyor belts should you have to check the bag.

 Because they close with a drawstring, thieves can access the contents more easily.
 Also, they generally aren’t built for carrying a laptop.

 A front-loading backpack works better if you’re taking your laptop with you.
 They are easy to organize and provide easy access to your stuff.
 The disadvantages are that you have to worry that overstuffing will break the zipper; they tend to be less waterproof than top loaders and may be less comfortable or fit less well.